CHUCS/CHUsource/source/_posts/Stones-on-the-Table.md

 ---
-title: Stones on the Table
+title: Codeforces 266A Stones on the Table
 date: 2020-04-14 13:03:49
 tags:
     - implementation